kondasoft/ks-bootshop/README.md

 Now, you can compile the `bootstrap.scss` file that you have just modified using the following command:
 `npm run bs-css` or `npm run watch` (to continuously watch for changes)

-To deploy your changes on your Shopify store run the following Theme Kit command:
+To deploy your changes to your Shopify store, run the following Theme Kit command:
 `theme deploy` or: `theme watch`

 ## Support